PGBBS/pgbbs.github.io/_posts/2017-03-09-tor-and-its-services.md

 Middle Relays ::

 Exit Relays :: will show up as the origin of traffic from the Tor network.
-Lawyer up!
+[Lawyer up!](https://www.eff.org/torchallenge/faq.html) (also: [Legal First Aid](https://www.privacyfoundation.de/wiki/Erste-Hilfe-fuer-Torbetreiber) (german))

 Bridges :: not publicly listed, tools to circumvent censorship in countries that block IP addresses of publicly listed Tor relays